kaiewiggins/kaiewiggins.github.io/_posts/2025-02-11-Surrey-Teachers-Association-Convention.md

 New Canadian short fiction explores current events and concerns, provides ample (award-winning!) material for literary analysis and inspiration, and does it all in a bite-sized package (usually with some fun thrown in!)

 Learn how to stay up to date and where to look for new material, pick up a recommended reading list of recent faves, and get an internationally practicing creative educator and multi-awarded BC writer’s insight into teaching short fiction to inspire the next generation of literature!
+[Get the full resource list here!](https://kaie.space/news/2025/05/10/teaching-canadian-short-fiction.html)

 Be sure to visit our CWILL BC YA & Teen books table in the exhibition hall, or visit the CWILL presentations (Read Local, Teach Local & LEGO Storytelling, 10:15) and table at the elementary focus site (Sullivan Heights)!